Kettenhoax/quickplot/README.md

 * [ ] pass flag to not start with default config
 * [ ] if the config path in the argument does not exist, create new one
 * [ ] show array elements, default to first item, aggregate array elements

-* [ ] topic tree node disable arrows if there are no elements

 ## tests